SourceCatalog#

 The name of the property to remove.

-Rename a user-defined extra property.
+Rename a user-defined property.

 Parameters: